Much of this is taken from the

 called a Cross-Site Request Forgery (CSRF).

-the request essentially carries all current credentials.
+request.
+Hence, the request carries all relevant credentials.

 - When a user is logged in to an account, any request from the browser